 2020 was quite the year.
 From the new normal COVID-19 brought to the materials shortages many contractors experienced, 2020 brought its fair share of challenges.
 Looking forward, here are the key construction industry trends 2021 will bring.

-Top 2020 construction industry trends to watch for
+Key trends in the construction industry to watch for in 2021

 1. The rise of smart, connected cities

 The Journal of Urban Technology defines smart cities as “high-tech intensive” urban developments that connect people, data, and city elements to improve a city’s: